jasonpaulso/VectorCode/docs/cli.md

 falls back to using the current working directory as the _project root_.

 ### Configuring VectorCode
+Since 0.6.4, VectorCode adapted a [json5 parser](https://github.com/dpranke/pyjson5)
+for loading configuration.
+VectorCode will now look for `config.json5` in configuration directories, and if it doesn't find one, it'll look for `config.json` too.
+Regardless of the filename extension, the json5 syntax will be accepted.
+This allows you to leave trailing comma in the config file, as well as writing comments (`//`).
+This can be very useful if you're experimenting with the configs.

 The JSON configuration file may hold the following values:
 - `embedding_function`: string, one of the embedding functions supported by [Chromadb](https://www.trychroma.com/) (find more [here](https://docs.trychroma.com/docs/embeddings/embedding-functions) and